JhonnyJason/secret-manager-crypto-utils-sources/ressources/README.md

 # secret-manager-crypto-utils

-# Why?
+## Background
-For the specific usecases in the edeavour to get a reasonable [Secret Management](https://hackmd.io/PZjpRfzPSBCqS-8K54x2jA) we do not need too many features such that it made sense to specifically craft the small required functionality.
+For the specific usecases in the edeavor to get a reasonable [Secret Management](https://hackmd.io/PZjpRfzPSBCqS-8K54x2jA) we do not need too many features such that it made sense to specifically craft the small required functionality.

-# What?
+So this is the collection of crypto primitives how it is directly used from other parts of the [Secret Management](https://hackmd.io/PZjpRfzPSBCqS-8K54x2jA?view) system.

-This is the collection of crypto primitives how it is directly used from other parts of the [Secret Management](https://hackmd.io/PZjpRfzPSBCqS-8K54x2jA?view).
+## How?
 It uses functionality specific to NodeJs and modern Browsers which are available only then when being used in the specific environment. -> requires native BigInt support!

 The packages recognizes the environment through the availability of the `window` object.